Charles Rangel: 1980s: Influential figure

-In 1981, Range became chairman of the Ways and Means Subcommittee on Oversight giving him power in attempting to oppose the Reagan administration's cuts in social spending.
+In 1981, Rangel became chairman of the Ways and Means Subcommittee on Oversight giving him power in attempting to oppose the Reagan administration's cuts in social spending.
 By 1983 he was the third-ranking member on Ways and Means, and worked well with its powerful chairman, Dan Rostenkowski.
 Rangel became a protégé of Speaker of the House Tip O'Neill who made him Deputy Majority Whip later that year.
 In the 1984 United States presidential election, Rangel supported former Vice President Walter Mondale rather than the primary campaign of Jesse Jackson.

-By that time Rangel was known as one of the "Gang of Four", who along with his old mentor Percy Sutton, city and state figure Basil Paterson, and future mayor David Dinkins were the most prominent politicians in Harlem.
-They broke racial barriers, attained offices once viewed as not possible for black Americans to achieve, and paved the way for many others around the nation.
+By that time Rangel was known as one of the "Gang of Four", who along with his old mentor Percy Sutton, city and state figure Basil A. Paterson, and future mayor David Dinkins were the most prominent politicians in Harlem.
+They broke racial barriers, attained offices once viewed as not possible for Black Americans to achieve, and paved the way for many others around the nation.
 As power brokers they would dominate public life in Harlem for a generation.

 Rangel endorsed Koch for re-election in 1981; by 1983 his relationship with the mayor had fallen apart: "I don't know anybody in politics that I dislike enough that I would recommend that he sit down with the mayor."
-By 1984 Rangel was the most influential black politician in New York State.
+By 1984 Rangel was the most influential Black politician in New York State.
 His position on Ways and Means allowed him to bring federal monies to the state and city for transit projects, industrial development, Medicare needs, low-income housing, and shelters for the homeless.
-Rangel was one of the city's most recognizable politicians and there was speculation that he would run for mayor in 1985, but Rangel preferred to remain in the House, with the goal of eventually becoming Ways and Means chairman and in the best case even House Speaker.
+Rangel was one of the city's most recognizable politicians and there was speculation that he would run for mayor in 1985, but Rangel preferred to remain in the House, with the goal of eventually becoming Ways and Means chairman and in the best case scenario even House Speaker.
 Indeed, Rangel never showed any interest in a different political job other than being the Congressman from Harlem.
+Such was his association with it that he became known as the "Lion of Lenox Avenue" within the neighborhood.